NCAR/FAIR-Facilities-Instruments/index.md

 ### ***Summer 2024 Workshop at Florida State University***

-*More information coming soon.
-If you are interested in attending, please express your interest on this [form](https://forms.gle/VhQezD787Q5fxp616).
-Travel funding is available.*
+*More information coming soon.*

+If you are interested in attending, please express your interest on this **[form]**(https://forms.gle/VhQezD787Q5fxp616).
+Travel funding is available.

 ### ***Fall 2023 Workshop at University of Colorado Boulder***